jekkay/govalidator/README.md

 <p>A Fast Validator for struct filed using tag, highly inspired by automatically recovery theory.</p>

 <p>There are numerous validators for golang, but almost of them lack of automatically
 recovery from error.
-It's very easy to find errors exist during run-time.
-But if we wanna our process is to be sure running in safe mode to keep our service is perfect available, it definitely require self-recovery ability, especially when wrong setting or arguments can be delivered by user, or other programs...
+It's very easy to find errors during run-time.
+But if we wanna our process is to be sure running in safe mode to keep our service perfect available, it definitely require self-recovery ability, especially when wrong setting or arguments can be delivered by user, or other programs...
  </p>